Head over Heels (musical): Oregon Shakespeare Festival (2015)

 The show made its world premiere at the Oregon Shakespeare Festival in Ashland, Oregon on June 3, 2015, with an opening on June 13.
 The production ran until October 10 and was directed by Ed Sylvanus Iskandar.

 In 2016, Michael Mayer replaced Iskandar as director.
 Also joining the re-imagined creative team were music supervisor Tom Kitt (who previously worked with Mayer on American Idiot) and Magruder to adapt Whitty's original libretto.

 San Francisco (2018)

 The show played the Curran Theatre in San Francisco between April 10 and May 6, 2018.
 The production was billed as the official pre-Broadway engagement.
 For this production, Michael Mayer directed.

 Broadway (2018)

 The show began previews at the Hudson Theatre on June 23, 2018.
 The show officially opened on July 26, 2018.
 The show closed on January 6, 2019, after 36 previews and 164 performances.

 Christine Russell, Donovan Leitch, and Rick Ferrari are the shows's lead producers.

 Arianne Phillips is the show's costume designer, and Spencer Liff is the choreographer.
 Kevin Adams did the lighting design, Andrew Lazarow did the projection design, Kai Harada did the sound design, and Julian Crouch did the scenic and puppet design.

 Making her Broadway debut in the role of Pythio, Peppermint became the first transgender woman to originate a principal role on Broadway.

+Hope Mill Theatre, Manchester (2023)

+The show opened at the Hope Mill Theatre in Manchester on 1st February 2023, for its European premiere.
+The cast included Luke Bayer as Musidorus, Iz Hesketh as Pythio and Maiya Quansah-Breed as Philoclea.